hawqffm/HawqD2F/README.md

 You can also use the `CREATE EXTERNAL TABLE ..` commands from the Tables.txt.
 Note that you also have to edit the location path. e.g. `LOCATION ('gpfdist://centos7-namenode:8081/lineitem/datatext')`

+After your created the external tables you can check with a simple `Select * from <table>` if the creation was successfull.
+If for some reason the creation fails try to add an empty column to every table. e.g.  `L_COMMENT TEXT, L_NOTHING TEXT)` for lineitem.

 The queries of D2F-Bench are already modified in a manner to work with psql, see the .sql files in the queries folder.
 If they dont work try to modify them yourself, note that the datatypes have been modified also.
 To run the queries in the psql prompt use `\i /path/to/file.sql` or simply copy the queries over.